isitchristmas/flags/README.md

 **Note**: This does not have every flag in isitchristmas.com -- only flags of sovereign nations.
 There are some territories and other flags that were gathered separately.
 This only (currently) includes flags from Flagpedia.

+Also: I **cannot provide HTTPS permalinks** for these images, as Github Pages does not support SSL.
+If you want to use these images on your website and worry about showing your users mixed content warnings, you'll need to host these images elsewhere.
+If this seems weird to you, [write Github support](mailto:support@github.com) to request SSL support for Github Pages.

 Contributions of other flags welcome!

 ### Crawling/discovering flag URLs